-As of March 31, 2017, a total of \$249 million of share repurchase authorization remained available under Lazard Ltd's share repurchase program, \$13 million of which will expire on December 31, 2017 and \$236 million of which will expire on December 31, 2018.
+As of March 31, 2017, a total of \$249 million of share repurchase authorization remained available under the Company's share repurchase program, \$13 million of which will expire on December 31, 2017 and \$236 million of which will expire on December 31, 2018.

-During the three month period ended March 31, 2017, Lazard Ltd had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.
+During the three month period ended March 31, 2017, the Company had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.

-The Company plans to continue to deploy excess cash and may do so in a variety of ways, which may include repurchasing outstanding shares of Lazard Ltd Class A common stock, distributions to members and noncontrolling interest holders and repurchasing its outstanding debt.
+The Company plans to continue to deploy excess cash and may do so in a variety of ways, which may include repurchasing outstanding shares of Class A common stock, paying dividends to stockholders and repurchasing its outstanding debt.

-See Notes 11 and 12 of Notes to Condensed Consolidated Financial Statements for additional information regarding Lazard's members' equity and incentive plans, respectively.
+See Notes 11 and 12 of Notes to Condensed Consolidated Financial Statements for additional information regarding Lazard's stockholders' equity and incentive plans, respectively.